Execution Modes#

 Cosmos can run dbt

-commands using four different approaches, called execution modes
+commands using five different approaches, called execution modes

 :